Asperamanca/cpp_eventhandler/README.md

  3) "Drag-Move": Move single or multiple items by click-dragging them.

 Both Lasso and Drag-Move can be turned on and off.
 In this example, I do this via command line arguments "--edit" (allows drag-move) and "--lasso" (allows lasso).
 In a real-world use case, assue we could turn some features on or off at runtime (e.g. depending on some mode the user can switch via UI).
+## What the goal of the refactoring is
+There are many different code quality metrics.
+Readability, maintainability, testability, performance,...
+Refactoring should have clear goals.
+For me, those are (in order of most important to least important):
+1. Make the code easy to extend and maintain.
+2. Make the code easy to read and understand.
+3. Make the code easy to test.
+4. Provide a solid level of performance (without over-the-top performance optimizations)

 ### Refinement steps
 1. "[The big switch](01_bigSwitch/BIGSWITCH.md)": This is where we start.
 Everything is in a single function in a big switch
 2. "[Functions](02_functions/FUNCTIONS.md)": Everything is still in a single file, but at least separated into functions